imfi-jz/hx-mc-api/README.md

 This is my first big public project so advice is welcome.

 ## Contact / share your work
 Feel free to [share things you made using this API](https://github.com/imfi-jz/hx-mc-api/discussions/categories/show-and-tell).
-Currently I do not have a specific way for you to contact me directly but [check out the discussions](https://github.com/imfi-jz/hx-mc-api/discussions) or try any platform I am on lol.
+[Join my Discord server](https://discord.gg/2KedGjpQMR) to easily get in touch or [check out the discussions](https://github.com/imfi-jz/hx-mc-api/discussions).

 # License
 Apache 2.0 (see LICENSE.txt)